Dinosaurs were doomed even before the asteroid. Here’s why.

-- Many believe that, absent the giant asteroid strike, dinosaurs would still dominate the earth.
+- Many believe that without the giant asteroid strike, dinosaurs would still dominate the Earth.

 - But, in the natural history of this planet, there have been five mass extinction events, and most did not require extraterrestrial intervention.

-- A new paper argues that dinosaurs were already headed for extinction and that the asteroid impact 66 million years ago was more of a coup de grâce.
+- A 2021 paper argued that dinosaurs were already headed for extinction and that the asteroid impact 66 million years ago was more of a coup de grâce.

 There’s a standard paleontological story we tell, and it goes like this: When animals first emerged from their watery genesis to walk on land, they found a world of lush, edible vegetation.
 Over the course of a few hundred million years (and lots of eating), these animals grew larger and larger until they reached their terrible apex — the dinosaur.
 These gigantic beasts then dominated the globe.